your French knitting companion

 Side view showing arm length and body length measurement technique

 How to measure: Bend your elbow slightly.
 Measure from the edge of your shoulder, down over your elbow, to your wrist bone.
+The slight bend ensures the sleeve won't be too short when you reach forward.

 Upper Arm Circumference

-How to measure: Measure around the fullest part of your upper arm, usually just below the armpit.
+How to measure: Measure around the fullest part of your upper arm, usually 1โ€“2 inches below the armpit.

 Body Length

 How to measure: Measure from the top of your shoulder (where a sweater seam would sit) down to where you want the hem to fall.
+Common hem positions include hip-length (about 24โ€“26 inches for many adults), waist-length (a cropped style), or below-hip tunic length.

-Why it matters: Determines overall sweater length.
-Consider your torso proportions โ€” long-waisted people may need to add length.
+Why it matters: Determines overall sweater length and how the finished garment will feel to wear.
+Consider your torso proportions here โ€” long-waisted people often need to add 1โ€“2 inches to the body length stated in a pattern.

 Optional But Helpful Measurements